HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

-We propose that, in order to ensure that RFCs are created based on critical tickets that are prioritized based on the quarterly and yearly roadmaps and ensure that RFCs are followed up to completion, that all [*non informational RFCs*](https://github.com/HumanCellAtlas/dcp-community/issues/30) be linked to an existing Zenhub ticket.
+We propose that, in order to ensure that RFCs are created based on critical tickets that are prioritized based on the quarterly and yearly roadmaps and ensure that RFCs are followed up to completion, that all [*non-informational RFCs*](https://github.com/HumanCellAtlas/dcp-community/issues/30) be linked to an existing Zenhub ticket.
 Such a ticket should be linked to a timeline for RFC completion.

 In addition, we propose adding an additional *optional* section to the RFC template: Timeline.
 This will allow the